 There are several options available for effective online ads.
 Pay-per-click (PPC) advertising targets customers using specific keywords in the ads—you pay when a customer clicks on the ad.
 For banner ads, check with websites that reach your target market for their ad rates.
 Search engine advertising, like Google Ads, have comprehensive campaign strategies and will help you craft and place ads to get results.

 Because you’re starting, it’s tempting to buy lists from a third-party list company.
 Marketing experts warn against buying these lists.
 Also, emailing random people you don’t have permission to contact may flag your business as a scam or label your email as spam.
 That’s a fast way to ruin your reputation.
 A better idea is to slowly build an email list of interested customers on your own.
 Include a form on your website for customers to get more information and then get their permission to be added to your email database.
 Ask customers to join your mailing list at every opportunity, whether that’s in person, in your video promotions, and on social media.
 Make sure when you send out email promotions you abide by CAN-SPAM

-Some of the places customers look for new business recommendations are online local search directories such as Yelp, Google My Business, Bing Places, and Yahoo Local.
+Some of the places customers look for new business recommendations are online local search directories such as Yelp, Google Business Profile, Bing Places, and Yahoo Local.
 Make sure the directories have all your correct and current information such as address, hours of operation, and phone number.
 Potential customers tend to ask many questions on these search directories and go on to another company if you don’t answer quickly.

 Establishing and marketing your new business takes a lot of time and effort, so let CorpNet help you with the organization and compliance details like filing important documents.
 Contact us today!